CraigMB88/FA-Four-Corner-Player-Tracker/README.md

 If you are reviewing this project for a product role, you can experience the core user journey in less than 60 seconds:

 1. Open the [Live App Link](https://blypanplayertracker.ai.studio/).
-2. nput sample scores (e.g., *Technical: 4, Physical: 3, Psychological: 2, Social: 5*) and add a brief comment like: *"Excellent team player and highly skilled, but struggles with positional discipline during defensive transitions."*
+2. Input sample scores (e.g., *Technical: 4, Physical: 3, Psychological: 2, Social: 5*) and add a brief comment like: *"Excellent team player and highly skilled, but struggles with positional discipline during defensive transitions."*
 3. Click **Generate Evaluation** to see the AI output a structured training roadmap.

 ---